stingraze/quantum-web-crawler-feature-encoding/README.md

 Created with the help of ChatGPT 5.4

-Tested to work using uv Python package manager
+Tested to work using uv Python package manager under macOS 15.x